jtablesaw/tablesaw/docs/gettingstarted.md

 table.doWithRowPairs(Pairs)	// easy syntax for working with each pair of rows
 ```

+See [Rows](https://jtablesaw.github.io/tablesaw/userguide/rows) for more information and other options.

 #### Sorting

 To sort a table, you can just use the sort() function and give it a column name (or two):